KeithJLZ/sar_project/README.md

 https://docs.google.com/spreadsheets/d/1QZK5HAdDC-_XNui6S0JZTbJH5_PbYJTp8_gyhXmz8Ek/edit?usp=sharing
 https://docs.google.com/spreadsheets/d/11rBV9CbKNeQbWbaks8TF6GO7WcSUDS_-hAoH75UEkgQ/edit?usp=sharing

-To run, just install the depencies and set up your environment variables.
+To run, just install the depencies and set up your environment variables (see below for instructions).
 Then, run the cells for `medical_agent_lead.ipynb` in `src/sar_project/agents`.
 The query for the agent will be through the `answer_question` function.

 The agent is an attempt at implementing RAG.
 There are three PDF files that it draws from.
 One for help in triaging, one as a medical guide, and one with some sample data